 But more and more, I see that at the core of ecological destruction, poverty, violence, mental illness, and so on, are economic realities that create those dynamics.
 When we value money above all else, everything else falls by the wayside.

 Economics is the gateway to how our society establishes its values on a practical level.
-We need more economists, not less.
-We need more economists and businesspeople who hold and uphold values of equality of opportunity, peace, and sustainability.
+We need more economists, not fewer.
+We need more economists and businesspeople who hold and uphold values of opportunity, peace, and sustainability.
 When these values become the norm, everything will begin changing.
 We’ll see an economy that measures success by the well-being of actual people, not numbers on a spreadsheet.
 We’ll see an economy that manages itself for long-term success, not ephemeral, short-term gain.

 That’s the new economy.
-Will you join us?

 by Gus Speth